Skip to main contentSkip to navigation

 What makes Ziggo stand out

-The free Samsung TV (worth €699) is a genuine perk that few providers offer.
+Ziggo's headline summer 2026 offer is 6 months 50% off on a 2-year contract, applied to both Internet-only and Internet+TV.
+Wifi Start drops to roughly €20.98 per month for the first 9 months.
 Ziggo also includes Ziggo Sport in its TV bundles, which covers Eredivisie football, Formula 1, and cycling.
 For expats who care about Dutch sports, this is a real advantage over KPN's standard packages.

 MeerMetZiggo bundles TV and internet with a €100 cashback for new customers.
 If you add the ESPN add-on (€17.95/mo extra), you get access to Champions League football and other premium sports.
 The bundle also allows you to add home phone and Ziggo mobile.